Mental Health Facilities Bowling Green, OH

 Va Ann Arbor Healthcare System Toledo Community Based Outpatient Clinic - 16.7 miles from Bowling Green, OH

-Va Ann Arbor Healthcare System Toledo Community Based Outpatient Clinic is a mental health clinic in Toledo, OH, located at 1200 South Detroit Avenue, in the 43614 zip code.
+Va Ann Arbor Healthcare System Toledo Community Based Outpatient Clinic is a mental health center in Toledo, Ohio, located at 1200 South Detroit Avenue, 43614 zip code.
 Va Ann Arbor Healthcare System Toledo Community Based Outpatient Clinic provides outpatient treatment and telemedicine/telehealth.
-Va Ann Arbor Healthcare System Toledo Community Based Outpatient Clinic offers couples/family therapy, individual psychotherapy and psychotropic medication to young adults, adults and seniors 65 or older.
-Va Ann Arbor Healthcare System Toledo Community Based Outpatient Clinic also supports people with PTSD, people with serious mental illness and veterans.
-More services at Va Ann Arbor Healthcare System Toledo Community Based Outpatient Clinic include housing services, mentoring/peer support/consumer-run services and illness management and recovery.
+Va Ann Arbor Healthcare System Toledo Community Based Outpatient Clinic offers psychotropic medication, couples/family therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Va Ann Arbor Healthcare System Toledo Community Based Outpatient Clinic also supports people requiring dual diagnosis treatment, people with serious mental illness and people with PTSD.
+More services available at Va Ann Arbor Healthcare System Toledo Community Based Outpatient Clinic include supported employment, education services and integrated primary care services.

 Learn More